PeterJCLaw/sr-server-puppet/new-machine.md

 4. Set the password for that account (so it can `sudo`):

     ```bash
-    password $USERNAME  # and then follow the prompts
+    passwd $USERNAME  # and then follow the prompts
     ```

 5. Logout and log back in as that user.
 This is important because our puppet